absmach/sdk-rust/README.md

-# `sdk_rust` SDK
+# SuperMQ Rust SDK

 ## Introduction

-Welcome to the `sdk_rust` SDK!
+Welcome to the SuperMQ Rust SDK!
 This SDK provides various functionalities, including APIs, models, and configuration management that you can integrate into your Rust projects.
 This guide will show you how to add the SDK to your project and use it effectively.

 ## Adding the SDK to Your Project